 Compared to older Daiwa designs the Crossfire has a 20% reduction in total weight thanks to other designs thanks to a solid ABS reel construction.

 The Crossfire uses a high-quality aluminum spool to give the spool a major reduction in the amount of flexing and distortion and is deep enough to carry an ample amount of line.

 The components of the reel’s interior are cold forged and feature precision-milled digi gears.
 The Crossfire also features one of the smoothest drag systems on the market, this is in part due to the use of Daiwa’s innovative proprietary grease and ATD or Advanced Tournament Drag system.

 The crossfire comes in multiple size models from the 1000 to 5000 series to cover all sizes of fish and angling needs.
 The gear ratio comes in at 5.2:1 and features 2 ball bearings.

 Another Penn reel on the list.
 Call me biased but Penn is extremely popular in the saltwater world for a reason and in our opinion deserves multiple spots on the list.

-The Rival was Designed for large fish and is great for live bait presentations, trolling, or jigging and has shown to be a great all around and versatile angling reel at an incredibly affordable price as well, the Rival features aluminum side plates and an incredibly lightweight and durable graphite frame this construction means that corrosion is not an issue.
+The Rival was Designed for large fish and is great for live bait presentations, trolling, or jigging and has shown to be a great all-around and versatile angling reel at an incredibly affordable price as well, the Rival features aluminum side plates and an incredibly lightweight and durable graphite frame this construction means that corrosion is not an issue.

-Another very smart feature added are line counter rings, again similar to their other reels, so you always know how much line is on the spoon at any given time while a large fish starts going on a run.
+Another very smart feature added is line counter rings, again similar to their other reels, so you always know how much line is on the spoon at any given time while a large fish starts going on a run.